-Excessively long URL is not good in Google’s perspective.
+Excessively long URLs are not good from Google’s perspective.
 That’s why many SEOs have URL length cut off functions.

 39. Reading level

-This shows the ease to read content.
-Too Long paragraph, ugly spacing, fonts and formatting, make your article hard to read.
+This shows the ease of reading content.
+Too long paragraphs, ugly spacing, fonts, and formatting make your article hard to read.

 40. Page Category

-Similar content should clustered under a single category.
-If the category page is indexed well in search engine, then the post under the same category gets a boost.
+Similar content should be clustered under a single category.
+If the category page is indexed well in the search engine, then the post under the same category gets a boost.

-If you relate one content to another or group of pages to other internal pages, Somehow this is gonna affect you crawl efficiency as well as webpage ranking.
+If you relate one content to another or a group of pages to other internal pages, somehow this is gon na affect your crawl efficiency as well as your webpage ranking.

 42. References and Sources

-Getting references from well-established sources or indicating few of those sources in your content is sign of Quality content.
-For Example: Wikipedia displays several external sources at the end of the article.
+Getting references from well-established sources or indicating a few of those sources in your content is a sign of quality content.
+For example, Wikipedia displays several external sources at the end of the article.

 43. Pages Priority in Sitemap

-Priority of page is given through Sitemap.xml file.
+Priority of pages is given through the Sitemap.xml file.
 You can set the priority from 0.0 to 1.0.

-Few pages consist of more than enough outbound links.
-According to Google’s perspective, they are only to distract user from content.
-The number is not fixed but around 150 outbound links can be considered as a threshold.
+few pages consist of more than enough outbound links.
+According to Google’s perspective, they are only to distract users from content.
+The number is not fixed, but around 150 outbound links can be considered as a threshold.

 45. Bullet or Numbered List

-Bullet and Numbered list are more user friendly and much easier to read as compared to paragraph.
-That’s the reason Google more likely prefer listed contents.
+Bullet and numbered lists are more user-friendly and much easier to read as compared to paragraphs.
+That’s the reason Google more likely prefers listed content.